libhal-google/libhal.github.io/mkdocs/getting_started.md

 === "Intel Mac"

-    If your macbook uses an Intel processor then you'll want to use this default configuration.
+    If your Mac Book uses an Intel processor then you'll want to use this default configuration.

     ```bash